This is a gear review about the Best Bike Helmets for Bike Touring, Bikepacking and Mountain Biking.

 Compare Prices:

-Here’s another cool looking bike helmet, well worthy of a spot on the shortlist.
+The Smith Engage 2 MIPS Helmet is another cool looking helmet and is rated by many as the best mountain bike helmet.
+So it is well worthy of a spot on the shortlist.

 But more importantly, it’s very safe for the wearer, thanks to the MIPS Brain Protection System, which serves to reduce the rotational forces caused by angled knocks to the head.